 XpressBio provides two plates that utilizes recombinant spike proteins as the antigen on the plates.
 The S1/S2 plate (SP864C) is a mixture of two recombinant glycoproteins, S1 and S2.
 The S1 protein contains the amino acids 1-674 with a C-terminal sheep Fc-tag.
 The S2 protein has amino acids 685-1211 with a C-terminal sheep Fc-tag.
 Both have been propagated in HEK293 cells and purified with Protein G chromatography.
-The RBD (SP866C) plate is coated with a recombinant protein consisting of 234 amino acids from the RBD region of the COVID-19 spike protein.
-The protein is propagated in baculovirus insect cells, tagged on the C-terminal end with a poly histidine tag for purification by metallic chromatography.
 The positive control (SPC864) for the S1/S2 plate is a monoclonal antibody against S2.
 The conjugate contains anti-mouse antibodies to detect the monoclonal.
-The positive control (SPC866) for the RBD plate is also a monoclonal.